StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 The [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.html) widget is a more advanced and flexible version of [ListView](https://developer.android.com/reference/android/widget/ListView.html).

-In the RecyclerView model, several different components work together to display your data.
+In the RecyclerView model, several different components work together to display data.
-The overall container for your user interface is a **RecyclerView object** that you add to your layout.
+The overall container for the user interface is a **RecyclerView object** that you add to your layout.
-The RecyclerView fills itself with views provided by a **layout manager** that you provide.
+The RecyclerView **fills itself with views** provided by a **layout manager** that you provide.
-You can use one of our standard layout managers (such as [LinearLayoutManager](https://developer.android.com/reference/androidx/recyclerview/widget/LinearLayoutManager.html) or [GridLayoutManager](https://developer.android.com/reference/androidx/gridlayout/widget/GridLayoutManager.html)), or implement your own.
+You can use one of the **standard layout managers** (such as [LinearLayoutManager](https://developer.android.com/reference/androidx/recyclerview/widget/LinearLayoutManager.html) or [GridLayoutManager](https://developer.android.com/reference/androidx/gridlayout/widget/GridLayoutManager.html)), or implement your own.

 The views in the list are represented by **view holder objects**.
-These objects are **instances** of a class you define by extending `:::js RecyclerView.ViewHolder`[(--> link)](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.ViewHolder.html).
+These objects are **instances** of a self-defined class that extends `:::js RecyclerView.ViewHolder`[(--> link)](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.ViewHolder.html).
 Each view holder is in charge of **displaying a single item** with a view.
 For example, if your list shows music collection, each view holder might represent a single album.
 The RecyclerView creates only as many view holders as are needed to display the on-screen portion of the dynamic content, plus a few extra.
 As the user scrolls through the list, the RecyclerView takes the off-screen views and **rebinds them to the data** which is scrolling onto the screen.

-The view holder objects are managed by an **adapter**, which you create by extending `:::js RecyclerView.Adapter`[(--> link)](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter.html).
+The view holder objects are managed by an **adapter**, which is created by extending `:::js RecyclerView.Adapter`[(--> link)](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView.Adapter.html).
 The adapter

 - _creates_ **view holders** as needed.